 Technical, sales, and administrative support office workers account for 34.2% of carpal tunnel syndrome cases.

-Healthcare professionals are highly susceptible to ergonomic injuries.
+Healthcare professionals such as nurses are the most susceptible to ergonomic injuries according to data.
 Patient handling, moving machines, working in cramped areas, standing for prolonged periods of time all contribute to their risk levels.

 This leads to work-related MSDs like back pain, tendonitis, CTS, and tension neck syndrome.